leonpalafox/SparkCode/README.md

 # SparkCode
-This is a howto start coding in spark
+This is a howto to start coding in spark